nolannorthup/my-portfolio/README.md

-# my-portfolio
+# Nolan Northup's Professional Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+I uses AWS and ReactJS.